 ASD doesn’t affect when puberty starts.

-This short video is about puberty and ASD.
+This short video is about puberty and autism spectrum disorder (ASD).
 You’ll find out why it’s a good idea to talk about puberty early with your child with ASD to give her time to adjust to changes.
-You’ll also hear from parents who share their stories and experiences of a child with ASD going through puberty.
+You’ll also hear from parents who share their stories and experiences of supporting children with ASD who are going through puberty.

-Before you start, you might like to talk to your child’s school about what they’ve already covered and what they’ll be covering in class.
+Before you start, you might like to talk to your child’s school about what has already been covered and what will be covered in class.
 By working with the school, you’ll be able to make sure you’re giving the same messages at home and school.
 You’ll also be able to check that the lessons are right for your child – for example, that they don’t go too fast or assume your child understands certain things when she doesn’t.

 Perhaps your child has noticed how older people are physically different from him.
 This is a great starting point for discussion.
 Young children can link having a beard, breasts or underarm hair with ‘having an adult body’.